-A senior check-out form will be distributed in Monday Advisory.
-All areas on the form must be cleared before students can pick up their cap, gown and graduation tickets.
+A senior check-out form will be distributed in May.
+All areas on the form must be cleared before students can pick up their cap, gown, and tassel.
 All fines, class fees, and senior fee must be paid.
 All textbooks, library books, Media Center materials, and the student’s Chromebook must be returned.
 Any lost textbooks, library books or Media Center materials, to include the district issued Chromebook, will need to be paid for.
 Lunch accounts need to be current and any activity fees or equipment must also be returned.
 Seniors will also complete their senior survey as part of this process.